KarelPeeters/kZero/Readme.md

 ![Selfplay server diagram](./docs/arch_selfplay.svg)

 * The _commander_ receives commands from the TCP socket and forwards them to the appropriate place.
-Selfplay settings and hyperparameters are sent to the executors, and new neural networks are loaded from the filesystem and sent to the executors.
+Selfplay settings and hyperparameters are sent to the generators, and new neural networks are loaded from the filesystem and sent to the executors.
 * The _generator_ thread pools run multiple simulations concurrently.
 Each simulation has its own MCTS tree that is grown over time.
 NN evaluation requests are sent to an executor.
 * The _executor_ threads collect NN evaluations requests into batches and use the NN inference framework described later to run these evaluations, sending results back to the corresponding generator.
 * Finally the _collector_ receives finished simulations from the generators, writes them to a file and notifies the TCP socket once enough simulations have finished.